chkuendig/scummvm/dists/emscripten/README.md

   *  `libs`: Download and compile the required 3rd-party libraries required to build certain engines (libmad, a52dec etc)
   *   `configure`: Run the configure script with emconfigure with the recommended settings for a simple demo page
   *   `make`: Run the make scripts with emmake
-  *   `games`: Download some demos and set up all data require for the demo page.
-See `--bundle-games=` below.
   *   `dist`: Copy all files into a single build-emscripten folder to bring it all together
-  *   `add-games`: Runs ScummVM once to add all bundled games to the default `scummvm.ini`
-  *   `icons`: Adds additional icons to the `gui-icons.dat` file.
-Please note that the `scummvm-icons` repository needs to be located in the parent folder of the project.
 * `clean`: Cleanup build artifacts (keeps libs + emsdk in place)
 * `run`: Start webserver and launch ScummVM in Chrome

 **Options:**
 *  `-h`, `--help`: print a short help text
-*  `--bundle-games=<games>`: comma-separated list of demos and freeware games to bundle.
-Either specify a target (e.g. `comi` or a target and a specific file after a `/` , e.g. `comi/comi-win-large-demo-en.zip`)
 *  `-v`, `--verbose`: print all commands run by the script
 *  `--*`: all other options are passed on to the scummvm configure script